MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 ## App at a glance

-The Return to Workplace solution supports the organization’s goal to Reopen its facilities to its employees as safely and as quickly as possible to return to normal.
-The Safety Management app as part of the overall solution provides Facility Managers with a tool that provides them with the capabilities to manage and support the organization’s journey through their specific reopening plan for their facilities and its associated phases and goals.
+The Return to Workplace solution supports the organization’s goal to reopen its facilities to its employees as safely and as quickly as possible to return to normal.
+The Facility Safety Management app as part of the overall solution provides facility managers with a tool that provides them with the capabilities to manage and support the organization’s journey through their specific reopening plan for their facilities and its associated phases and goals.

-It is the facility manager who facilitates the execution of the organizations reopening plan and their reopening phases that have been configured (see [Configure the solution](configure.md) for steps on configuration).
-Facility Managers in supporting the goal of reopening their facilities safely and quickly will lead the required assessments of Facility Readiness and review its status.
-The assessments take the form of executing  Checks on a Facility’s Readiness Checklist.
-When assumed to be ready based on the results of these checks, the Facility Manager will then assert readiness to move to their next Reopen Phase by initiating a phase transition request.
-This request then is processed by the organization’s assigned reviewer where it can then be approved.
+It is the facility manager who facilitates the execution of the organizations reopening plan and their reopening phases that have been configured.
+More information: [Configure the solution](configure.md).
+The facility managers in supporting the goal of reopening their facilities safely and quickly will lead the required assessments of facility readiness and review its status.

+The assessments are done by performing checks on the facility’s readiness checklist.
+When the facility is assumed to be ready based on the results of these checks, the facility manager then moves the facility to the next reopen phase by initiating a phase transition request.
+The phase transition request is then processed by the organization’s assigned reviewer for approval.
 This will implement a four-eyes principle, while the checklist allows for a consistent discussion on readiness throughout the company.
-Once the reviewer approves the transition the facility is moved to the next phase where a new checklist applicable to the new phase is created and managed.
+After the reviewer approves the phase transition request, the facility is moved to the next phase where a new checklist is created and managed.

 The left pane lists all the components available in the **Facility Management** area.